Back to prior page

 The SSDI searches can be frustrating, and you need to be aware of the limitations.
 And remember that a person may NOT be in the database IF the family did not file for the Social Security Death Benefit.
 You also need to know the person's real name.
 Bob Livingston and Chief Thunder Cloud are two good examples:

 Go to one of the SSDI websites, and enter the Social Security number for Livingston/Randall into the "search" box.
 There should be a record for him.
-Note that the record is for a "Robert Randall", not Bob Livingston --- so if you were searching for the names Robert Livingston or Bob Livingston, you wouldn't have found the right record.
+Note that the record is for a "Robert Randall", not Bob Livingston - so if you were searching for the names Robert Livingston or Bob Livingston, you wouldn't find the correct record.

 Do the same Social Security number search for Daniels / Chief Thunder Cloud.
 No match ... no record ... apparently no one filed for the burial benefit so he is not listed (even though he did have a SS number and is deceased).

 Since Dennis Landadio and I knew the Social Security numbers of both Livingston and Chief Thunder Cloud, it was quite easy to get the above copies of their Social Security applications.
 If you know the SS Number, you can prepare a simple request letter, enclose a check/money order, and in a few months, the copy should arrive in the mail.
-That request letter should be sent to:
+You can also do an online order and pay with a credit card.
+The fee for obtaining copies of Social Security applications are in the $20.00-$30.00 range.

-The State of California has an extensive database of birth and death records and those are available for searching via RootsWeb: http://userdb.rootsweb.com/ca/death/search.cgi
+The State of California has an extensive database of birth and death records and that information can be searched for free at FamilySearch (after you establish a free user account): https://familysearch.org/search/collection/2015582

 World War II Casualties: